Angles6230/Certification-Notes/CCNA Study.md

 	Autonomous - dont need a WLC
 	Lightweight - register with the WLC and be configured through the WLC WLC will manage the Lightweight APs
+### Cisco Device
+Memory sources
+	ROM
+		POST
+		Load Bootstrap
+			Will look in flash for ios software image to load If IOS img is not found, ROMMON will display
+			Can boot from TFTP or usb
+	Flash
+		Will load first IOS img found in flash by default Override with `boot system` command
+		IOS img
+	NVRAM
+		Startup-config
+		When sys has finished loading IOS system, loads start config If no start-config is found, setup wizard is loaded RAM
+		Running-config

 ### Ethernet LAN Switching
 Ethernet frame
 	split into header nd trailer